Filmography

 The Nut (Douglas Fairbanks Pictures) Distributed by: United Artists (1921).
 Length: 6 reels.
 General Release: March 6, 1921.
 Director: Theodore Reed.
 Writers: Kenneth Davenport (story) and William Parker (scenario).
 Cinematography: William McGann, Harry Thorpe and Charles Warrington.
 Art director: Edward Langley.
 Make-up Artist: George Westmore.
 Cast: Douglas Fairbanks, Marguerite De La Motte, William Lowery, Gerald Pring, Morris Hughes, and Barbara La Marr.
 This film may be viewed for free online here.
 It is also distributed by Kino Lorber (USA).

-Synopsis: Charlie Jackson (Douglas Fairbanks), an idiosyncratic Greenwich Village inventor with a knack for botching everything he puts his hands on, goes to outlandish extremes to impress Estrell Wynn (Marguerite De La Motte) and promote her work with underprivileged children.
+Synopsis: Charlie Jackson (Douglas Fairbanks), an idiosyncratic Greenwich Village inventor with a knack for botching everything he puts his hands on, goes to outlandish lengths to impress Estrell Wynn (Marguerite De La Motte) and promote her work with underprivileged children.
 Imperiling Charlie’s attempts to woo Estrell is Philip Feeney (William Lowery), a hardened gangster and operator of a high-end gambling establishment.
 Philip’s volatile moll, Claudine Dupree (Barbara La Marr), notwithstanding, Philip is determined to possess Estrell himself.
 He conceals his identity and, promising Estrell supporters for her charity, traps her in his gambling house.
 Charlie comes to the rescue; posing as a policeman, he defeats Philip’s gang of hooligans, worms his way up through the house’s furnace pipes, and saves his sweetheart.
 Charlie and Estrell are soon pronounced man and wife.

 Desperate Trails (Universal Film Manufacturing Company) Distributed by: Universal Film Manufacturing Company.
 Length: 5 reels, 4,577 feet.
 General Release: June 1921.
 Presented by: Carl Laemmle.
 Director: Jack Ford.
 Writers: Courtney Ryley Cooper (story [“Christmas Eve at Pilot Butte” in Redbook, 1921]) and Elliott J. Clawson (scenario).
 Cinematography: Harry Fowler and Robert De Grasse.
 Cast: Harry Carey, Irene Rich, Georgie Stone, Helen Field, Edward Coxen, Barbara La Marr, George Siegmann, and Charles E. Insley.
 No surviving prints of this film are known to exist.